 Our bot will return some random string as a response (the auth code), and this same string will be required by the mobile app later on (inside Auth0).
 If the Mobile App makes another request with the same auth code as the response, we can be sure that it’s really that user, and this unique ID for the user is now established.
 So now we have a way of verifying both sides (with Auth0).

 Whenever a request is made to our API by pub Whatsapp, it includes an ‘X-Whatsapp-Chatid’, which is the unique ID for that conversation.
 This helps us identify what chat to associate with.

-We are using express on our backend, so the Express’s Request object has simple methods to access all of the properties sent by Whatsapp in their GET request (the User object).
+We are using Express on our backend, so Express’s Request object has simple methods to access all of the properties sent by Whatsapp in their GET request (the User object).
 So, whenever a user initiates a chat with our API, we save the ‘X-Whatsapp-Chatid’ in our database for this user.